Effective Date: February 7, 2019

 Customer hereby grants Vonage Business a non-exclusive, non-transferable (except in connection with any assignment of this Agreement) license to copy, store, record, transmit, display, view, print, and use Customer Data, solely to the extent necessary to provide the Services to Customer.
 In the event that Customer provides Vonage Business with suggestions, enhancement requests, recommendations, proposals, documents, or other feedback with respect to the Services or Software (collectively, “Suggestions”), Customer grants Vonage Business and its Affiliates a royalty-free, worldwide, irrevocable, perpetual license to use, modify, and distribute such Suggestions in connection with efforts to improve, enhance or modify the Services or Software without compensation or attribution to Customer of any kind.

-Vonage Business reserves the right to (i) remove, add, replace, modify or reduce features and functions of the Services; (ii) provide fixes, updates and upgrades to the Services or (iii) change or replace, any equipment, services and software supporting, supplying or enabling any of the Services or Vonage Business Equipment.
-Vonage Business will provide notice pursuant to any notice method permitted by these Service Terms if such change would have a reasonably foreseeable material adverse impact on the Services.
+Vonage Business reserves the right to (i) remove, add, or modify features and functions of the Software or Services; (ii) to provide fixes, updates and upgrades to the Software or Services; or (iii) change or replace any equipment, Services and Software supporting, supplying or enabling any of the Services or Vonage Business Equipment at any time, provided that such change will not materially alter the core features, functionality or security of the Software or Services.
+Vonage Business will provide notice if such change would have a reasonably foreseeable material adverse impact on the Software or Services pursuant to the methods in Section 1.
+Customer agrees to implement promptly all fixes, updates, upgrades and replacements of Software and Third Party Software as directed by Vonage Business or by the third party providers of Third-Party Software.
+Vonage Business shall not be liable for inoperability of the Services due to failure of Customer to timely implement the required changes.
 Nothing in this paragraph affects Vonage Business' obligations or Customer’s rights under the Service Level Agreement.

 18. DEFAULT AND REMEDIES.